astronomer/docs/astro/create-first-dag.md

 ## Next Steps

-Now that you've created and run your first DAG on Astro, the next step is to learn how to deploy a complete Astro Project to the Cloud UI.
+Now that you've created and run your first DAG on Astro, the next step is to add your own DAGs, build out the rest of your Astro project, and start testing real data.
 See:

 - [Install Docker](https://www.docker.com/products/docker-desktop/) to use the full capabilities of the Astro CLI, including the ability to run Airflow locally and customize your Deployment's Airflow environment.
 - [Deploy code to Astro](/astro/deploy-code)